-- a.
-An MO shall conduct know your customer to ascertain the identity of a prospective customer. - b.
-Where the customer is acting on behalf of another (i.e. the funds are supplied by someone else or the investment is to be held in the name of someone else), the MO shall verify the identity of both the customer and the agent/trustee. - c.
+a.
+An MO shall conduct know your customer procedures to ascertain the identity of a prospective customer.

+b.
+In the case of a person acting on behalf of another, the MO shall be obliged to obtain sufficient evidence of identities of the two persons involved.

+c.
 An MO has a duty to obtain evidence in respect of its customers except under 2.5.1. (c) of these Guidelines.